RouteClouds/Terraform-HandsOn-Training/01-Infrastructure-as-Code-Concepts-AWS-Integration/Concept.md

    - Enable developer self-service for infrastructure resources
    - Reduce time-to-market for new applications and features
    - Standardize infrastructure patterns across the organization

+💡 **Exam Tip**: The exam frequently asks about IaC benefits.
+Remember: consistency, repeatability, version control, and automation are key advantages.
+Be able to explain each one with real-world examples.
+**Exam Objective 1.2**: Describe advantages of IaC

 #### **Traditional Infrastructure Management Challenges**